-is to promote quality rehabilitation services for individuals with disabilities through the education of rehabilitation counselors, provision of rehabilitation continuing education, and through research related to rehabilitation counseling.
+The mission of the Master of Rehabilitation Counseling program is to promote quality rehabilitation services for individuals with disabilities through the education of rehabilitation professionals, provision of rehabilitation continuing education, emphasizing ethical service delivery, and through research related to rehabilitation.

 Program objectives include:

 - Preparation of master’s level counselors,

 - Promotion of the code of Professional Ethics, and

 - Advancement of the basic philosophical tenets of rehabilitation, including the value and worth of all individuals, a belief in human dignity, and the right of all persons to fully participate in society.